Velcheru Narayana Rao

-Velcheru Narayana Rao is an Indian author, critic, researcher, translator and professor at the University of Wisconsin–Madison for Department of South Asian Studies.
-His work is primarily focused on Telugu literature for which he received the Sahitya Akademi Fellowship in February 2021.
+Velcheru Narayana Rao is an Indian author, critic, and literary translator.
+He is a professor at the University of Wisconsin–Madison in the Department of South Asian Studies.
+His work is primarily focused on Telugu literature for which he received the Sahitya Akademi Fellowship, the highest honour conferred by Sahitya Akademi, in February 2021.

+Early life

-He was born West Godavari district, Andhra Pradesh.
-He obtained his MA from Andhra University and later obtained a diploma in linguistics from Osmania University in 1970.
+Velcheru Narayana Rao was born in Ambakhandi, Srikakulam district, Andhra Pradesh, India.
+He later moved to Eluru, Andhra Pradesh.
+He completed his B.A. from Sir C. R. Reddy College in Eluru.
+He obtained his M.A. from Andhra University in 1968, and later obtained a diploma in linguistics from Osmania University in 1970.
+He earned a Ph.D. from Andhra University in 1974.

 Work

+In 1971, Narayana Rao was appointed a lecturer in the Department of South Asian Studies at the University of Wisconsin-Madison.
+In 1987 he became a professor at the university.
+He has also been a visiting professor at the University of Chicago and Emory University.

-Rao has translated several Telugu language books into English including Gurajada Apparao's Kanyasulkam as Girls for Sale: Kanyasulkam A Play from Colonial India and Allasani Peddana's Manu Charitramu as The Story of Manu.
+Narayana Rao has translated several Telugu language books into English including Gurajada Apparao's Kanyasulkam as Girls for Sale: Kanyasulkam, A Play from Colonial India and Allasani Peddana's Manu Charitramu as The Story of Manu.
 He has co-authored books with David Shulman and Sanjay Subrahmanyam such as God on the Hills: Temple Songs from Tirupati and Textures of Time: Writing History in South India.
-He also wrote a books on Telugu poetry titled Hibiscus on the Lake: Twentieth Century Telugu Poetry from India.
+He also wrote a book on Telugu poetry titled Hibiscus on the Lake: Twentieth Century Telugu Poetry from India.